-Security personnel trained in human rights policies or procedures the start of 2020, the contract for security services is to be re-advertised for the Bielefeld headquarters.
+At Schüco in Germany, only security personnel from service providers are used.
+It has not yet been possible to estimate the proportion of personnel who are trained in human rights policies and procedures.
+At the start of 2020, the contract for security services is to be re-advertised for the Bielefeld headquarters.
 The tender will include express requirements with regard to the employment of security personnel who have been trained and checked as to human rights policies and procedures.